volpatto/numericlab/README.md

 Training.
 Exercising.
 And a Rough Suffering.
 TEARS, for short.

 More clearly: the main purpose of this repo is learning.
 I want to improve my C++ skills and consolidate a minimal C++ stack for scientific/numerical developers.
 I am learning while I do the implementations.
-Do not expect optimal codes here, best pratices and things like that.
+Do not expect optimal codes here, best practices and things like that.
 I am not (too much) concerned about this point, but I will try to do a minimal effort for it.

 ## Planning